-In the case of investigations by the Police or criminal proceedings which have not been concluded at the time of your disclosure, we may defer a decision about you studying the programme until those investigations/any criminal proceedings have been concluded.
+In the case of investigations by the police or criminal proceedings which have not been concluded at the time of your disclosure we may need to work with the police to support you.
+In a limited number of cases, we may need to defer a decision about you joining a programme, or for current students, we may need to interrupt your programme temporarily until those investigations/any criminal proceedings have been concluded.

-A criminal record may not, in itself, prevent you from studying a programme.
-However, if we decide that the disclosed criminal conviction(s) mean that you pose a threat to our staff, students, visitors or others involved with University activities with whom you may come into contact or that allowing you to study a programme would be contrary to law, then we will cancel your contract and remove you from the programme.
-For further information see our Applicant and Student Criminal Convictions Policy.
+In many instances a criminal record or police investigation will not prevent you from studying on a programme, however, if we decide that a disclosed conviction/ investigation or charge means that you pose a threat or a risk that cannot be mitigated to our colleagues, students, visitors or others involved with University activities with whom you may come into contact or that allowing you to study a programme would be contrary to the law, then we can cancel your contract and remove you from the programme.(see also h below) For further information see our Applicant and Student Criminal Convictions Policy located within Student Facing Policies and Procedures.

-Failure to disclose this information, or disclosure of incorrect or misleading information, could also result in cancellation of your contract and your removal from the programme (see paragraph 7).
+Failure to disclose a criminal record, and/or the instigation of a police investigation, or disclosure of incorrect or misleading information, could result in cancellation of your contract and your removal from the programme (see section 7).

-- We accept no responsibility for any adverse consequences which result from cancellation of your contract and your removal from the programme. - h.
+We accept no responsibility for any adverse consequences which result from cancellation of your contract and your removal from the programme.

+- h.
 If your programme requires you to undergo a Disclosure and Barring Service (DBS) check, your place on the programme will be conditional on such check being satisfactorily completed.
 We are not responsible for any delay in carrying out the check unless it is solely our fault.
 The DBS check is in addition to any disclosure that you are required to make under paragraph 4g. - i.
 We use IT facilities to deliver your programme (including assessments) and, in using our IT system, you must comply with our IT Acceptable Use Policy.
 In particular, you are responsible for all activity on your user account and your password must be kept secure.
 Monitoring of your account may be carried out to ensure there is no misuse.

-Misuse is punishable with penalties including blocking of your account and/or a fine.
+Misuse may result in sanctions including blocking or your account and /or a fine.